 - Free Flight RTM MUST be flown in the spirit in which authorisation has been provisionally given, i.e. the radio is operated ONLY to keep the model in the field.
 That is to say, the majority of the flight time is WITHOUT radio assistance, radio only being used to change the model’s direction from one that would see it leaving the confines of the airfield.

-- RTM MUST NOT BE FLOWN UNDER FULL CONTROL EITHER BY USING TX STICKS OR TRIM LEVERS, ONLY TO PREVENT MODELS LEAVING THE FIELD – NO EXCEPTIONS!
+- RTM MUST NOT BE FLOWN UNDER FULL CONTROL EITHER BY USING TX STICKS OR TRIM LEVERS, BUT ONLY TO PREVENT MODELS LEAVING THE FIELD – NO EXCEPTIONS!

 - ModelAir Marshalls will make regular checks in the FF area, to ensure that the spirit of FF RTM is being followed.
 Abuse of this authorisation will result in FF RTM being banned from the FF area.